 Fresh fruit and veg

 Humans and guinea pigs, although very different in looks, share one common physical trait.
 Neither we nor they can produce our own vitamin C. But before you go pumping poor piggy with pills and supplements why not set up a nice fresh salad bar.
 In general, a guinea pig can receive all the vitamins and nutrients necessary from a range of fresh leafy green vegetables & herbs.
-Recommended vegetables include broccoli, cabbage, celery, carrot, bok choy, most Asian greens, dark-leafed lettuces, parsley, dandelion, coriander, basil, dill and mint.
-However, most dietitians recommend that guinea pigs only eat around 1 cup of vegetables a day and like the grass should avoid high calcium foods.
+Recommended vegetables include broccoli, cabbage, celery, carrot, bok choy, most Asian greens, dark-leafed lettuces, parsley, dandelion, coriander, basil, dill, and mint.
+However, most dietitians recommend that guinea pigs only eat around 1 cup of vegetables a day, and like the grass should avoid high calcium foods.
 It is, therefore, safer to supply small quantities of vitamin C rich foods such as citrus or kiwi fruit as an alternative.

 Vitamin C is very important in preventing health issues.
-Young, ill, nursing or pregnant animals require additional sources of Vitamin C. Vitamin C supplements if needed, should be given in small amounts in power or tablet form.
+Young, ill, nursing or pregnant animals require additional sources of Vitamin C. Vitamin C supplements if needed, should be given in small amounts in powder or tablet form.

 Pellets Get Down to Business